-SCI 201 - Human Anatomy & Physiology (3)
+SCI 201 - Human Anatomy and Physiology I (3)

-This course is designed to expand the student's knowledge and understanding of the basic organization, structure, and function of the human body.
-The student identifies anatomy and explains physiology of the human body through comparative vertebrate observation and dissection.
+This course is designed to expand the student's knowledge and understanding of the organization, structure, and function of the human body.
+The course will focus on cells, tissues, the integumentary, skeletal, muscular, nervous, and endocrine body systems.
+Homeostatic mechanisms as related to human health will be emphasized along with the amazing interrelatedness in God's design.
 3 credits.